better-api/better-api/docs/syntax.md

 ## Error Handling

 We already mentioned that you can specify error responses for individual endpoints.
-To make working with error easier, Better API makes `fallback` and `response` scoped within endpoints, paths, and the `defaults` block.
+To make working with errors easier, Better API makes responses scoped within endpoints, paths, and the `defaults` block.

 > [!TIP]
-> It's recommended that you specify a `fallback` in the `defaults` block.
+> It's recommended that you specify a default response in the `defaults` block.
 This way
 > the generated server and client code will know how to handle errors that might always
 > happen (400, 500, ...).